 - To the Employee – How relevant is the goal to the employee?
 Why does it matter to them?
 In what way does it affect them?
 How is it related to their role in the organization?
 Again, how clearly is this relevance communicated to the employee?

-It is the organization’s responsibility to ensure that employees and team members have the resources necessary to achieve the goals set for them.
+The organization is responsible for ensuring that employees and team members have the resources necessary to achieve the goals set for them.
 What methods of support have you provided here?
 How will the employee achieve the goals you’re setting?
-Have you asked them what they will need in the form of training, education, productivity tools, software, or other support to achieve the goals you’re setting?
+Have you asked them what they will need in the form of training, education, productivity tools, software, or other support to achieve the goals you’re developing?

 Involve Your Employees

 Too often, employee reviews are one-sided affairs.
 The manager speaks, and the employee listens.
 Thankfully, things are changing.
-As more and more employers realize that the annual employee review should be dead and buried, they are coming to the conclusion that check-ins and more frequent, less formal reviews are the best way to help ensure organizational success as well as employee growth.
+As more and more employers realize that the annual employee review should be dead and buried, they are concluding that check-ins and more frequent, less formal reviews are the best way to help ensure organizational success and employee growth.

 By involving your employees, you inspire their commitment while simultaneously fostering a sense of ownership over the goals.
 They helped to set them, so they’re personally involved and have a greater stake in achieving them.
 It’s not some arbitrary, meaningless goal that has no impact on them.

 Goal-setting is one of the most challenging parts of performance management.
 However, it doesn’t have to be an insurmountable challenge.
-Use the tips above to set SMART goals that offer relevance to the organization and the employee, that ensure you are providing support at all times, and that are dynamic and can be altered in real-time.
-With the right approach, you can create a performance management system that supports success for the employee and the business without any tradeoffs.
+Use the tips above to set SMART goals that offer relevance to the organization and employees, and that ensure you are providing support at all times, and that are dynamic and can be altered in real-time.
+With the right approach, you can create a performance management system that supports employee and organization success without any tradeoffs.